The Landlord Law Renters Rights Act Page

 (If you are a member and seeing this message, this means that you need to log in!)

-The Renters Rights Act 2025, when it comes into force, will bring about massive changes in English tenancy law.
+The Renters Rights Act 2025, the main part of which will come into force on 1 May 2026, will bring about massive changes in English tenancy law.

-This page contains links to all the content we have created on the new legislation.
+This page contains links to all the content we have created or updated on the new legislation so far.
 We are using the same ‘topics’ as we have for the rest of the site content.

-If you are looking for post Renters Rights Act guidance on a particular topic and don’t find it below, this will either be because we have not created that new content yet, or becuase that topic has not been changed by the act.
+If you are looking for post Renters Rights Act guidance on a particular topic and don’t find it below, this will either be because we have not created that new content yet, have not yet updated our existing content, or because that topic has not been changed by the act.

-Any questions on the new legislation, please put them on the members’ forum
+Any questions on the new legislation, please put them in the members’ forum

 Terminology & Government Documents